 - Click the “New Issue” button.

 - After you have filled out the issue template click the Submit new issue button to create your new issue.

 - Once the issue is created it will move on to the review process.

 Creating an issue is just a way to start a conversation that is visible to the whole team.
-Anyone should feel free to create a new issue, but before a new submission moves on to a formal review process we’ll ask that each one includes:
+Anyone should feel free to create a new issue, but before a new submission moves on to a formal review process we’ll ask that it include Each one include:

 - a fairly short descriptive title

 - What will be gained by adding this design and will be lost if we don’t?

 - A description of the design problem this component solves